znsio/specmatic-documentation/documentation/language.md

 Cyclomatic complexity here is 2.
 There are 2 types of structures that could be sent in the request, one with description and one without.

-So when running in test mode, qontract will run 2 tests for this, one with the description key, and one without.
+So when running in test mode, specmatic will run 2 tests for this, one with the description key, and one without.

 ### Nullable Operator